 - What, if any, medication do you currently take for your condition?
 If you take medication for your condition, it can either be considered as a positive or a negative – depending on what it is, as well as how long you have been taking it.
 This is because certain types of medications can tend to cause harmful side effects to other organs in the body.
 Regular types of “maintenance” medications, however, can actually be a positive factor, and can oftentimes lead to obtaining a Mild Substandard rating on a policy for an applicant who has angina.

-- Do you regularly have scheduled check-ups with your cardiologist?
-Having regularly scheduled check-ups with your cardiologist will usually be viewed as a positive in the eyes of the life insurance underwriters.
+- It would be great if you had regularly scheduled appoints with the cariologist.
 This is because it shows that you are taking an active role in managing and monitoring your condition.
 It also means that your cardiologist is monitoring your condition on a regular basis as well.

 - Within the past 6 months, have you had any relevant lab testing performed?
 If, over the past 6 months, you have had any relevant lab testing performed such as an ECG test, that will also be viewed as a positive sign.
 In addition, the underwriters may be able to review these tests in order to get a more clear picture of your angina condition.

 - Do you possess any additional risk factors?
 The underwriters will also want to know if you possess any other possible risk factors for chest pain.
 Some of these may include smoking, high blood pressure, diabetes, and high cholesterol.
 Others can also include having a sedentary lifestyle and a family history of heart disease.

 Likewise, apart of the regularly scheduled process, carriers want you to go through a medical exam.
 During this process you’ll go through standard tests and you’ll be giving blood and urine samples.
 These things will be examined to see if their are other health markers for conditions that could pop up in the future.